-We all need some inspiration for self-care day ideas every now and again.
-As you know, self-care can mean everything from using a skincare routine to enjoying comfort food to taking part in some retail therapy.
+Need some inspiration for self-care day ideas?
+Self-care can mean everything from indulging in comfort food, doing some retail therapy, or sitting down for a lengthy skincare routine.
 The concept is that you're doing something that soothes you and makes you feel better, be it physically, mentally, or emotionally.

-While your idea of the ultimate self-care day—the kind of day that helps you calm anxious thoughts and relax tense muscles—may differ from what helps the next person, one thing is clear: self-care is necessary.
+While your idea of the ultimate self-care day—the kind of day that helps you calm anxious thoughts and relax those tense muscles—may differ from what helps the next person, one thing is clear: self-care is essential.

 Believe it or not, self-care doesn't have to look like something out your Instagram feed or a glossy fashion magazine, nor do you need others’ approval to consider something to be self-care.
 What matters is how it makes you feel and how it helps you to improve your life.
 If you're looking for guidance, however, try these self-care day ideas and see how each can make your life a little better and brighter!